markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

         return results

     def _analyze_content_chunk(self, content: str, content_type: str) -> Dict[str, Any]:
+        """
+        1) Instruct deepseek-reasoner to produce JSON with 'analysis' & 'insights'
+        2) Attempt to parse as JSON
+        3) If malformed, pass the text to deepseek-chat with response_format={'type':'json_object'}
+           to correct it into valid JSON.
+        4) Return final dict with 'analysis' & 'insights' keys
+        """
         try:
             logger.debug(
-                "Sending chunk (length=%d chars) to DeepSeek with max_tokens=%d", len(content), self.max_output_tokens
+                "Sending chunk (length=%d chars) to DeepSeek reasoner with max_tokens=%d", len(content), self.max_output_tokens
             )

+            # We'll ask reasoner for JSON, but it might be invalid.
-            response = self.deepseek_client.chat.completions.create(
+            reasoner_response = self.deepseek_reasoner.chat.completions.create(
                 model="deepseek-reasoner",
                 messages=[
                     {
                         "role": "system",
                         "content": (
-                            "You are an advanced deepseek-reasoner model. " "Analyze the content for key insights, patterns, or relevant facts. " "You can elaborate on major findings."
+                            "You are an advanced deepseek-reasoner model. " "Analyze the following content for key insights, patterns, or relevant facts, " "and produce JSON in the format:\n"
+                            "{\n  \"analysis\": \"...\",\n  \"insights\": [\"...\", \"...\"]\n}\n"
+                            "Note: your JSON might be incomplete or malformed, which we'll fix afterwards."
                         )
                     },
                     {